gzelesco/maudit/README.md

 ### Set up Virtual Environment and Install Required Packages
 1. Open a terminal or command prompt.
-2. Navigate to the "maudit" directory where you have saved this package.
+2. Navigate to the `maudit` directory where you have saved this package.
 3. Run the following commands to create a virtual environment:
    ```bash
    python -m venv venv